paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 - `https://paulfioravanti.com/blog/2018/05/11/runtime-language-switching-in-elm/`

 ^
 The code for the example app in this talk is located in my Github repo, so if you would like to take a closer look at this example, it's there for the taking.
-I also wrote a blog post about this very topic which I re-purposed for this talk, so if you want more information and the ability to go through all this at your own pace, please go and check it out.
+I also wrote a blog post about this very topic which I re-purposed for this talk, so if you want more information and the ability to go through the evolution of the example at your own pace, please go and check it out.

 ---
 [.slidenumbers: false]